 The University has established procedures for reporting accidents and filing workers' compensation claims.
 They are intended to expedite claims processing and to minimize the possibility of delays in payment of benefits.
 If a GE is injured on the job, the GE must report it immediately to the supervisor.
-The supervisor will complete the Workplace Injury Report with the GE.
+The supervisor will complete the Safety Incident or Accident Report (SIAR) with the GE.
 If, as a result of the accident, the GE requires medical care, a Workers' Compensation Claim Form (801) must be completed within 24 hours.
 If, due to the nature of the injury or illness, the GE is unable to complete the 801, the supervisor will submit it on behalf of the GE.
-Workers' compensation information and forms are available at https://safety.uoregon.edu/injury-reporting-and-workers-compensation.
+Workers' compensation information and forms are available at http://orm.uoregon.edu/content/injury-reporting-and-workers-compensation.